sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 FRR is extended to support this feature.

 BGP is updated as follow:
-- A new route type is added to zebra: adjacency route
+- A new route type is added to FRR: adjacency route

 - BGP advertisement of neighbor entries using IPv4 and/or IPv6 unicast address-family.

 - A new BGP tunnel encapsulation attribute is created to carry required fabric header information enabling the forwarding per host.
-- New BGP tunnel encapsulation attribute is added IPv4/IPv6 unicast, EVPN, etc.
+- New BGP tunnel encapsulation attribute is added to IPv4/IPv6 unicast, EVPN, etc.

 - BGP show command displays only RAW data from TLV (opaque serie of bytes)
 - BGP show command enhancement required to display pretty meaningful information instead of raw information